mathiasprisfeldt/dainty-vs/readme.md

 ### Visual Studio-specific customizations

-It is possible to tap into the customization done by Dainty through the objects `__searchReplace` and `__categories`.
+It is possible to tap into the customizations done by Dainty through the objects `__searchReplace` and `__categories`.
 For `__categories`, the tuple specifies the background and foreground color, respectively:

     {
       "colors": {